-When a Waiver recipient enters a hospital, the county office will not be notified and no action is necessary unless the recipient does not return home within 30 days from the date of entry.
-If after 30 days the recipient has not returned home, the DHS RN will notify the county office via Form DHS-3330 and action will be initiated by the county office to close the Waiver case.
+If after 30 days the recipient has not returned home, the DHS RN will notify the County Office and action will be initiated by the County Office to close the Waiver case.
 For ARChoices services to resume after discharge from the hospital and after the Waiver case has been closed, the individual must make a new application.